 And you have many gifts: you love animals and birds and insects and trees and flowers.
 The natural world excites you endlessly.
 You love automobiles and machinery – cars, trucks, planes, bikes and their functioning.
 You love listening to me recite my poetry to my mother although you don’t understand a word of it.
 You like flipping through my thick books and sometimes make me read from them to you, just because you want to share what Mamma was reading.
 You have many gifts dear heart.
 Life will show you the way and help you discover them as you grow and evolve.

 I do know that I would be very unhappy if a son of mine grew up to be a man who does not think of women as his equals, as people who have the same rights as him, and who deserve the same opportunities as him, whatever differences there may be in physiology.
-Be that man, my son, but also the man who understands the differences between sexes and the struggles emanating from them.
+Be the man who considers women and men as equals, my son, but also the man who understands the differences between sexes and the struggles emanating from them.

 For it is important to stress that equality does not mean similarity.